Barro/java-afl/README.md

   modifications.
 * Better way to build this.
 Multiple different build tools are probably a must.
+  * Also support including afl's config.h file for map size and file descriptor information.
 * Alternative method implementations based on fuzzing mode (similar to C preprocessor's #ifdef/#ifndef).
 Probably somehow with annotations or `System.getProperty("FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION")`.